cameronkerrnz/cameronkerrnz.github.io/content/posts/2023/prometheus-grafana-performance-nginx-lua.md

 > The code that goes along with this post can be found at [github.com/cameronkerrnz/grafana-prometheus-nginx-lua](https://github.com/cameronkerrnz/grafana-prometheus-nginx-lua)

 Is your Prometheus performance causing your Grafana experience to suffer?
 Could you explain which of your tens of Grafana dashboards or users are causing performance problems in Prometheus?
-Let me show you how we unlocked insight into the performance of Grafana and Prometheus, allowing us to answer import service management questions such as:
+Let me show you how I unlocked insight into the performance of Grafana and Prometheus, allowing us to answer import service management questions such as:

 - Which dashboards are actually being used?
 - Who is actually using the dashboards?